Bronstein, Gewirtz & Grossman, LLC Notifies Embark Technology, Inc. f/k/a Northern Genesis Acquisition Corp. II (EMBK; EMBKW; NGAB.U; NGAB; NGAB WS) Investors of Class Action and Encourages Investors to Contact the Firm

-NEW YORK, April 5, 2022 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Embark Technology, Inc. f/k/a Northern Genesis Acquisition Corp.
-II ("Embark" or the "Company") (NASDAQ: EMBK) (NASDAQ: EMBKW) (NYSE: NGAB.U) (NYSE: NGAB) (NYSE: NGAB WS) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Embark securities between January 12, 2021 and January 5, 2022, (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/embk.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Embark Technology, Inc. f/k/a Northern Genesis Acquisition Corp.
+II (“Embark” or the “Company”) (NASDAQ: EMBK; EMBKW) (NYSE: NGAB.U; NGAB; NGAB WS) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Embark securities between January 12, 2021 and January 5, 2022, (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fembk.

 This class action seeks to recover damages against Defendants for alleged violations of the Securities Exchange Act of 1934 (the “Exchange Act”).